Hawkrin/KTH-IV1351-Data-Storage-Paradigms/README.md

 - Analysis in the form of a Conceptual model and a Physical/Logical model.
 - Create a database and insert template data(postgreSQL)
-- Creating queries which can be used by sql and a java program.
+- Creating queries which can be used by sql and a java program via JDBC.

 Physical/Logical model:
 ![analysFix1](https://i.imgur.com/ONPRg5G.png)